labd/go-commercelayer-sdk/api/docs/PATCHLineItemsLineItemId200ResponseDataAttributes.md

 `func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) UnsetExternalPrice()`

 UnsetExternalPrice ensures that no value is present for ExternalPrice, not even an explicit nil
+### GetReserveStock

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) GetReserveStock() interface{}`

+GetReserveStock returns the ReserveStock field if non-nil, zero value otherwise.

+### GetReserveStockOk

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) GetReserveStockOk() (*interface{}, bool)`

+GetReserveStockOk returns a tuple with the ReserveStock field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReserveStock

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) SetReserveStock(v interface{})`

+SetReserveStock sets ReserveStock field to given value.

+### HasReserveStock

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) HasReserveStock() bool`

+HasReserveStock returns a boolean if a field has been set.

+### SetReserveStockNil

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) SetReserveStockNil(b bool)`

+ SetReserveStockNil sets the value for ReserveStock to be an explicit nil

+### UnsetReserveStock
+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) UnsetReserveStock()`

+UnsetReserveStock ensures that no value is present for ReserveStock, not even an explicit nil
+### GetUnitAmountCents

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) GetUnitAmountCents() interface{}`

+GetUnitAmountCents returns the UnitAmountCents field if non-nil, zero value otherwise.

+### GetUnitAmountCentsOk

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) GetUnitAmountCentsOk() (*interface{}, bool)`

+GetUnitAmountCentsOk returns a tuple with the UnitAmountCents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUnitAmountCents

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) SetUnitAmountCents(v interface{})`

+SetUnitAmountCents sets UnitAmountCents field to given value.

+### HasUnitAmountCents

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) HasUnitAmountCents() bool`

+HasUnitAmountCents returns a boolean if a field has been set.

+### SetUnitAmountCentsNil

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) SetUnitAmountCentsNil(b bool)`

+ SetUnitAmountCentsNil sets the value for UnitAmountCents to be an explicit nil

+### UnsetUnitAmountCents
+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) UnsetUnitAmountCents()`

+UnsetUnitAmountCents ensures that no value is present for UnitAmountCents, not even an explicit nil
+### GetCompareAtAmountCents

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) GetCompareAtAmountCents() interface{}`

+GetCompareAtAmountCents returns the CompareAtAmountCents field if non-nil, zero value otherwise.

+### GetCompareAtAmountCentsOk

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) GetCompareAtAmountCentsOk() (*interface{}, bool)`

+GetCompareAtAmountCentsOk returns a tuple with the CompareAtAmountCents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCompareAtAmountCents

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) SetCompareAtAmountCents(v interface{})`

+SetCompareAtAmountCents sets CompareAtAmountCents field to given value.

+### HasCompareAtAmountCents

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) HasCompareAtAmountCents() bool`

+HasCompareAtAmountCents returns a boolean if a field has been set.

+### SetCompareAtAmountCentsNil

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) SetCompareAtAmountCentsNil(b bool)`

+ SetCompareAtAmountCentsNil sets the value for CompareAtAmountCents to be an explicit nil

+### UnsetCompareAtAmountCents
+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) UnsetCompareAtAmountCents()`

+UnsetCompareAtAmountCents ensures that no value is present for CompareAtAmountCents, not even an explicit nil
+### GetOptionsAmountCents

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) GetOptionsAmountCents() interface{}`

+GetOptionsAmountCents returns the OptionsAmountCents field if non-nil, zero value otherwise.

+### GetOptionsAmountCentsOk

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) GetOptionsAmountCentsOk() (*interface{}, bool)`

+GetOptionsAmountCentsOk returns a tuple with the OptionsAmountCents field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOptionsAmountCents

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) SetOptionsAmountCents(v interface{})`

+SetOptionsAmountCents sets OptionsAmountCents field to given value.

+### HasOptionsAmountCents

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) HasOptionsAmountCents() bool`

+HasOptionsAmountCents returns a boolean if a field has been set.

+### SetOptionsAmountCentsNil

+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) SetOptionsAmountCentsNil(b bool)`

+ SetOptionsAmountCentsNil sets the value for OptionsAmountCents to be an explicit nil

+### UnsetOptionsAmountCents
+`func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) UnsetOptionsAmountCents()`

+UnsetOptionsAmountCents ensures that no value is present for OptionsAmountCents, not even an explicit nil
 ### GetName

 `func (o *PATCHLineItemsLineItemId200ResponseDataAttributes) GetName() interface{}`